ederign/uberfire-docs/docs/tutorial/intellij_idea.md

 # Intellij IDEA

 The Ultimate Edition for Intellij IDEA comes with a built-in GWT plugin that allows you to run and debug GWT apps specifically.
-We can configure the plugin to use the embedded WildFly launcher for debugging ease, in order to debug both server and client-side code in one debug session.
+We can configure the plugin to use the embedded WildFly launcher for ease debugging, in order to debug both server and client-side code in one debug session.
 This section describes how to set up a GWT run/debug configuration within Intellij IDEA.

 (This instructions was tested on  IntelliJ IDEA Ultimate 14.1.3 and 15.0.1)